 - Any number of greens, notably kale, collards, spinach, chard, and mustard greens are a modest but reliable source of valuable Omega-3 fatty acids.

-- Greens are high in fiber, and quite low in calories and carbohydrates, which makes them great for the digestive tract and for weight maintenance.
+- Greens have a high fiber content, which makes them great for the digestive tract and for weight maintenance.
+They’re also quite low calorie and low in carbohydrates.

-- Leafy greens are a great source of chlorophyll.
+- Dark leafy green vegetables are a great source of chlorophyll.
 This is the pigment that makes leaves green and has all manner of health benefits, including overall support for all our internal systems.
-Many claims are made for the ability of clorophyll to reverse or allay the effects of aging.
-Chlorophyll is most available in raw greens, which is why their concentration in green smoothies and juices is so valuable—especially the latter.
+Many claims are made for the ability of chlorophyll to reverse or allay the effects of aging.
+Chlorophyll is most available in raw greens, which is why their concentration in green smoothies and green juices is so valuable—especially the latter.

 For more in-depth information on greens, and a wealth of easy, tasty recipes, see Wild About Greens by Nava Atlas.